-If you have a history of any kind of allergy, you’re more likely to develop allergic contact dermatitis.
-For instance, children who have a food allergy are more likely to have a skin allergy, especially atopic dermatitis (eczema).
+If you have a history of any allergy, you’re more likely to develop allergic contact dermatitis.
+Children who have a food allergy are more likely to have a skin allergy, especially atopic dermatitis (eczema).

-People who work with their skin submerged in water on a regular basis are more likely to develop contact dermatitis because the water strips the skin of protective oils.
-The same is true for people who work outdoors or with high levels of heat such as:
+People who work with their skin submerged in water on a regular basis are more likely to develop irritant contact dermatitis.
+This is because the water strips the skin of protective oils.
+The same is true for people who work outdoors or with high levels of heat.
+Examples include:

-Women are twice as likely to contract contact dermatitis.
-This is not because of any inherent gender characteristic; it is simply due to the fact that women disproportionately fill occupations where contact dermatitis is more prevalent: hairdressing, nursing, etc.
+Women are more likely to develop irritant contact dermatitis.
+This is not because of any inherent gender characteristic.
+It’s simply due to the fact that women disproportionately fill occupations where contact dermatitis is more prevalent, like hairdressing or nursing.

 Repeated use of irritants can also increase sensitivity to contact dermatitis.
-While initial use of something like contact lens solution or wearing a watch containing nickel may not trigger an immediate response, repeated use can increase your risk for contact dermatitis symptoms.
+While initial use of something like contact lens solution or wearing a watch containing nickel may not trigger an immediate response, repeated use can increase your risk for contact dermatitis.

 Sunlight can also be a risk factor.
-Certain contact dermatitis allergens are photosensitizers; they only cause a skin reaction after they are subsequently exposed to sunlight.
-Common photosensitizers are perfumes and aftershave lotions that contain certain oils; soaps, detergents, and sunscreens; and some fruits and vegetables, including limes, celery, and figs. Some oral medications, including tetracycline and doxycycline, are photosensitizers as well.
+Certain contact dermatitis allergens are photosensitizers.
+This means they only cause a skin reaction after they are exposed to sunlight.
+Common photosensitizers are perfumes and aftershave lotions that contain certain oils.
+Soaps, detergents, and sunscreens can also cause skin reactions.
+Even certain fruits and vegetables, like limes, celery, and figs, may be triggers.
+Some oral medications, including tetracycline and doxycycline, also cause the skin to react with sunlight.

 While there is no way to completely prevent either kind of contact dermatitis, you can take steps to reduce your risk.
 See what you can do to protect your skin if your job exposes you to irritants.
 If you are prone to allergies, talk with your allergist about how to avoid allergic contact dermatitis.